Charlotte Nicdao: Personal life

 Nicdao was inspired by her father, Filipino Australian actor Alfred Nicdao.
 As a child, she would often be called to auditions by her father's agent.

-Nicdao has stated that if she could be a book, she would be If on a Winters Night a Traveler by Italo Calvino because "every chapter is a new story and a new world".
+Alfred is best known for his work in the Australian soap opera Neighbours, Tomorrow When the War Began, and Blue Heelers.

 In 2012, Nicdao formed pop music group Charlotte Nicdao and the Sloth Orchestra with friends from college.
 In January 2013, the band successfully crowdfund their debut EP, recorded at Sing Sing studios with Australian music engineer Adam Rhodes.
 Plans to release the album in March 2013 were put on hold when Nicdao was cast in the NBC television series Camp, and delayed the release of the EP to 2014.
 Nicdao describes herself as "a passive-aggressive sunshine pop fairy".
 Nicdao started training as a jazz singer when she was 15, inspired by Ella Fitzgerald, John Coltrane, Miles Davis, and Keith Jarrett.

 Nicdao and her husband Bayden Hine ran a plant store in Melbourne known as Plant by Packwood.
 The store closed in November 2019.

 When asked by 1883 magazine which big movie franchise Nicdao would love to be a part of, she expressed her deep love of Star Wars, especially Yoda, for whom she made a fan club at school.

 Nicdao had her first child in 2024.